Deadly shooting in Southwest Philadelphia

 Police said just after 7 p.m. they were called to the 5800 of Belmar Street for a reported shooting.

 Police arrived and found a 45-year-old man shot once in the lower body.
-They quickly transported him to Presbyterian Hospital where he later died.
+They quickly transported him to Penn Presbyterian Medical Center where he later died.

 Police said an arrest has been made.

-No word on what sparked the shooting
+There is no word on what sparked the shooting

 ------